Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ## Principles of the data format specification

-### Usefulness
+### 1. Usefulness

 For the dataset to be useful for as many people and organisations as possible, we believe it needs to ensure a few key requirements, each explained in more detail further below.

 - Be reliable: there should be [a set of mechanisms](#reliability) to allow aggregation algorithms to generate a reliable single rating, including the possibility to identify reviews that violate the terms of service, while at the same time upholding high transparency standards towards users.
-- Enable decision-making: the review format should ensure that the data is well-structured so that reviews can be  aggregated to a single rating; it should allow for [meaningful content](#meaningful-content) that can be processed by different filtering and recommendation algorithms to generate useful insights for different parties; and the data format should be [upgradeable](#upgradeability) to fit changing decision-making needs.
+- Enable decision-making: the review format should ensure that the data is well-structured so that reviews can be  aggregated to a single rating; it should allow for [meaningful content](#meaningful-content) that can be processed by different filtering and recommendation algorithms to generate useful insights for different parties; and the data format should be extensible to fit changing decision-making needs.
 - Be unambiguous: each review should contain an [unambiguous](#clear-object-identification) reference to the Object that is reviewed.
 - Be easy to use and develop on: we try to make use of [existing standards](#standards-reuse) as much as possible

 ### Decentralisation

-It should be possible to issue reviews and establish identity without a central authority.
-The core specification allows anyone to create a review by generating a key pair and signing the review with the private key.
-Object identifier type specifications also favor any IDs which can be determined without a central authority.

-### Privacy

-Reviewers should be able to reveal as little information about themselves as they wish.
-This is why the format does not require inclusion of any personally identifiable data.

-The only identifiers being used are the public keys which help to establish reliability of a reviewer.
-These can be easily generated and used on a one-off basis or in a persistent manner.
-This means that reviewers can create as many pairs of keys as they wish, although higher reliability is assigned to a reviewer with a longer track-record of high-quality reviews linked to the same public key.

-An additional format will be established that will allow to link additional public keys to the same identity (e.g., public keys generated with different devices).

-### Reliability
+#### Reliability

 Reliability is a key element of the usefulness of the dataset, and requires several mechanisms: